 - E-Learning apps.
 Apps store their data locally on mobile devices, while websites use web servers.
 Students like them for the convenience of learning anywhere and anytime, without dependence on the Internet.
 Based on Statista.com, educational apps are the third most popular app category after games and business in the Apple App Store.

 In fact, the process we call registration implies features including:

 The registration process should be quick and simple.
 It’s not a feature that users like to spend time on.
 A complicated registration process might increase the user’s leakage.
-Despite this, it is still highly recommended to introduce a double opt-in registration and ask users for an email confirmation.
+Despite this, introducing a double opt-in registration and asking users for an email confirmation is still highly recommended.